KVmix: Gradient-Based Layer Importance-Aware Mixed-Precision Quantization for KV Cache: Methodology

 \subsection{CUDA Implementation}

-During model inference, the quantization of the KV Cache introduces additional overhead from quantization and dequantization operations.
-To mitigate this overhead and enhance inference efficiency, we design efficient CUDA kernels for quantization, dequantization, and matrix-vector multiplication. \textbf{\ding{172} Fusion of quantization and concatenation in the decoding phase}.
-In the decoding phase, the Key states and Value states of the current layer need to be concatenated with the historical KV Cache.
-Directly quantizing the current states before concatenation incurs additional memory access overhead.
-Therefore, we fuse the quantization process with the concatenation operation into a single CUDA kernel.
-Specifically, the kernel processes each element in a streaming manner: each element of the Key states and Value states is quantized and immediately appended to the quantized historical KV Cache, which reduces memory access overhead.
-We also leverage CUDA thread blocks to process data from different tokens in parallel and utilize shared memory to cache intermediate results, further improving data locality. \textbf{\ding{173} Fusion of dequantization and matrix-vector multiplication in attention computation}.
-During attention computation, the quantized KV Cache must be dequantized before performing matrix-vector multiplication.
-Dequantizing the entire KV Cache prior to multiplication increases memory usage.
-To mitigate this issue, we fuse dequantization with matrix-vector multiplication.
-Specifically, each element is dequantized and immediately multiplied and accumulated with its corresponding element, minimizing additional memory overhead. \textbf{\ding{174} Efficient kernels for multi-bit quantization configurations}.
-To support the various quantization bit-widths of KVmix, we develop efficient CUDA kernels for 1-bit, 2-bit, 3-bit, and 4-bit quantization.
-Additionally, we implement customized matrix-vector multiplication kernels for each quantization configuration, ensuring compatibility with varying bit-widths.
+During model inference, the quantization of the KV Cache introduces additional overhead due to quantization and dequantization operations.
+To improve inference efficiency, we design efficient CUDA kernels for quantization, dequantization, and matrix-vector multiplication. \textbf{\ding{172} Fusion of quantization and concatenation.} In the decoding phase, the KV states of current layer are concatenated with the historical KV Cache.
+Quantizing the current states before concatenation causes extra memory access overhead.
+We fuse quantization and concatenation into a single CUDA kernel, processing each element in a streaming manner.
+KV elements are quantized and appended directly to the historical KV Cache, thereby reducing memory access.
+CUDA thread blocks process tokens in parallel, and shared memory caches intermediate results to enhance data locality. \textbf{\ding{173} Fusion of dequantization and matrix-vector multiplication.} In attention computation, the quantized KV requires dequantization before matrix-vector multiplication.
+Dequantizing the full KV beforehand increases memory usage.
+We fuse dequantization with multiplication, dequantizing each element on-the-fly and immediately multiplying and accumulating it with its corresponding element, minimizing memory overhead. \textbf{\ding{174} Efficient kernels for multi-bit quantization configurations.} To support KVmix’s various quantization bit-widths, we develop CUDA kernels for 1-, 2-, 3-, and 4-bit quantization, along with tailored matrix-vector multiplication kernels for each configuration, ensuring compatibility across bit-widths.